Pricing Strategies for Service Businesses: Everything You Need to Know

 For example, if you price the starter package at $129, and the standard package is $149, clients may choose the standard package because it’s a small amount of money for considerably more value.

-The big advantage of tiered pricing is that customers now compare your packages against each other instead of comparing you against the competition, which improves your chances of selling your services.
+The big advantage of good, better, best pricing is that customers now compare your packages against each other instead of comparing you against the competition, which improves your chances of selling your services.

 10. Value-based pricing: Charge a flat fee based on the value (benefits) your service provides.
 Value, for example, could mean saving the customer time or giving them peace of mind.
 Before quoting a client, make sure you’re clear on the benefits your service provides and, in turn, what they’re actually paying for.